Constiutional Carry Explained

-Vermont was the first state to have Constitutional Carry after its State Constitution was ratified in 1777 (before The Bill of Rights even).
+The first state to have Constitutional Carry was Vermont, after its State Constitution was ratified in 1777 (before The Bill of Rights even).
 The prohibition on regulating the carrying of arms was future upheld in 1903 by the Vermont Supreme Court in the State v Rosenthal, 75 Vt.
 295 case.

 Alaska made the transition to Constitutional Carry in 2003 with House Bill 102 signed by Governor Frank Murkowski and Arizona followed suit in 2010 with Senate Bill 1108 signed by Governor Jan Brewer.

 Wyoming became the 4th state to take the plunge in 2011 after Governor Mead signed legislation that modified Wyoming Statute 6-8-104.
 It should be noted that Wyoming’s Constitutional Carry law only applies to Wyoming residents.

 Oklahoma deserves an honorable mention for its law allowing out of state residents from Constitutional Carry states to carry a weapon as long as they have valid photo identification and are not otherwise prohibited from owning a firearm.

 (I currently do not consider Arkansas to be a legitimate Constitutional Carry state because of the vague language of the law along with the opinion (or lack thereof) issued by the Attorney General and the controversy surrounding it.)